beurkinger/gaite-nomade/README.md

 # gaite-nomade

-A quick prototype for an event website, made circa 2017.
+A quick prototype for an events website, made circa 2017.

 https://beurkinger.github.io/gaite-nomade/